spujadas/grpc-builds/README.md

 ### Build

-The assets and artefacts are automatically built by GitHub Actions, but if you want to build them yourself, for instance to tinker with the build scripts, then you can run the build scripts one after the other, as follows (mind the extra `.` before the scripts that set environment variables):
+The assets and artefacts are automatically built by GitHub Actions, but if you want to build them yourself, for instance to tinker with the build scripts, then you can run the build scripts one after the other, as follows:

 ```
-. ./01_set_env_vars_common_grpc.sh
+source ./01_set_env_vars_common_grpc.sh
 ./02_checkout_grpc.sh
-. ./03_set_env_vars_zlib.sh
+source ./03_set_env_vars_zlib.sh
-./04_install_prerequisites.sh  # requires root permissions (e.g. sudo -E 04_install_prerequisites.sh)
+./04_install_prerequisites.sh
 ./05_build_grpc_amd64.sh
 ./06_install_grpc_amd64.sh  # or sudo dpkg -i $GRPC_HOST_DEBIAN_PACKAGE_NAME
 ./07_build_zlib_armhf.sh